 The Company has a significant investment in mining operations located in the DRC.
 The carrying value of this investment and the Company's ability to advance development plans may be adversely affected by political instability and legal and economic uncertainty.
-The risks by which the Company's interest in the DRC may be adversely affected include, but are not limited to, political unrest, labour disputes, invalidation of governmental orders, permits, agreements or property rights; risk of corruption including violations under U.S. and Canadian foreign corrupt practices statutes, military repression, war; civil disturbances, criminal and terrorist actions, arbitrary changes in laws, regulations, policies, taxation, price controls and exchange controls, delays in obtaining or the inability to obtain necessary permits, opposition to mining from environmental or other non-governmental organizations, limitations on foreign ownership, limitations on the repatriation of earnings, limitations on mineral exports, and high rates of inflation and increased financing costs.
+The risks by which the Company's interest in the DRC may be adversely affected include, but are not limited to: political unrest; labour disputes; invalidation of governmental orders, permits, agreements or property rights; risk of corruption including violations under applicable foreign corrupt practices statutes; military repression; war; rebel group and civil disturbances; criminal and terrorist actions; arbitrary changes in laws, regulations, policies, taxation, price controls and exchange controls; delays in obtaining or the inability to obtain necessary permits; opposition to mining from environmental or other non-governmental organizations; limitations on foreign ownership; limitations on the repatriation of earnings; limitations on mineral exports; and high rates of inflation and increased financing costs.
 These risks may limit or disrupt the Company's projects, restrict the movement of funds or result in the deprivation of contractual rights, or the taking of property by nationalization, expropriation or other means without fair compensation.
 Africa's status as a developing continent may make it more difficult for the Company to obtain any required exploration, development and production financing for its projects.